Menu Get Started

 Pollen Count in Los Angeles, CA

-Los Angeles, nestled in Southern California's Mediterranean climate, generally enjoys low to moderate pollen counts throughout the year.
+Los Angeles is nestled in Southern California's Mediterranean climate and generally enjoys low to moderate pollen counts throughout the year.
 The city's mild temperatures and limited rainfall reduce the prevalence of allergenic plants compared to other regions.
-While pollen levels can increase during the spring from trees like oak and sycamore, and during the fall from weeds like ragweed, overall, Los Angeles provides a relatively favorable environment for allergy sufferers seeking relief from high pollen counts found in more temperate climates.
+While pollen levels in Los Angeles can increase during the spring from trees like oak and sycamore, and during the fall from weeds like ragweed, overall, Los Angeles provides a relatively favorable environment for allergy sufferers seeking relief from high pollen counts found in more temperate climates.

 Pollen Count Meter